Christianity in Sichuan: Roman Catholicism

 Synodus Vicariatus Sutchuensis, published in Rome in 1822.
 The Synod of Sichuan was the first Catholic synod held in China.

 The first Roman Catholic mission in Sichuan was carried out by the Jesuits Lodovico Buglio and Gabriel de Magalhães, during the 1640s.
 After the massacre of Sichuan by Zhang Xianzhong, a search for surviving Christians was carried out by Basil Xu, the then intendant of Eastern Sichuan Circuit, and his mother Candida Xu, who were both Catholics.
 They found a considerable number of converts in Baoning, Candida then invited the priest Claudius Motel to serve the congregation.
 Several churches were built in Chengdu, Baoning and Chongqing under the supervision of Motel.

 Coat of arms of the Diocese of Chengdu.

 The predecessor of the Diocese of Chengdu—the Apostolic Vicariate of Setchuen (Sichuan)—was established on 15 October 1696, and Artus de Lionne, a French missionary, was the first apostolic vicar.
 In 1753, the Paris Foreign Missions Society took over responsibility for Catholic mission in Sichuan.
-In 1803, the first synod ever celebrated in China took place in Chongqingzhou, convened by Louis Gabriel Taurin Dufresse.
+In 1803, the first synod ever celebrated in China took place in Chongqingzhou, convened by Gabriel-Taurin Dufresse.
 By 1804, the Sichuanese Catholic community included four French missionaries and eighteen local priests.
 By 1870, the Church in Sichuan had 80,000 faithful, which was the largest number of Catholics in the entire country.

 On 27 March 1846, part of the western territory of the Apostolic Vicariate of Setchuen was split off to form the Apostolic Vicariate of Lhasa, which marked the beginning of the Paris Foreign Missions Society's Tibetan Mission.